vimc/montagu-api/spec/spec.md

         "fingerprint": null
     }

-## GET /modelling-groups/{modelling-group-id}/{touchstone-id}/model_run_parameter_sets/
+## GET /modelling-groups/{modelling-group-id}/model_run_parameter_sets/{touchstone-id}/
-Returns a list of model run parameter sets that this modelling group has uploaded for responsibilities in thsi touchstone.
+Returns a list of model run parameter sets that the given modelling group has uploaded for responsibilities in the given touchstone.

 Required permissions: Scoped to modelling group: `responsibilities.read`.